morgadow/gocan/README.md

   - changed internal call convention for PCAN driver
   - changed pcan handle initialization to be only for plug n play devices on gocan interface, old variant still usable for direct pcan interface call

+- v1.1.1:
+  - bugfix in pcan interface error handling where nil errors are tried to convert into syscall errors

 ## Known Issues

 This section lists all known-issues, missing features and open bugs.